ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 Follow the instructions on this project to deploy BlueCompute in the **US South** region:
 [Deploy BlueCompute](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes)

-When the deployment, you should be able to access BlueCompute web page and see the catalog with 12 items, including the ones displayed in the following screen:
+When the deployment is finished, you should be able to access BlueCompute web page and see the catalog with 12 items, including the ones displayed in the following screen:

 ![Catalog](images/catalog.png)